Can Chickens Eat Pumpkin Seeds? Everything You Should Know!

 Can Chickens Eat Dried Pumpkin Seeds?

 Yes, chickens can eat dried Pumpkin seeds, but it’s essential to consider both advantages and risks.
-Dried Pumpkin seeds have a long shelf life, making them a convenient treat.
+Dried articles have a long shelf life, making them a convenient treat.
 They retain most of their nutrients, including protein, healthy fats, and minerals, which support your chickens’ health.

 Can Chickens Eat Salted Pumpkin Seeds?

 No, chickens should not eat salted Pumpkin seeds.
-The main reasons for rejecting the use of salted Pumpkin Seeds for chickens are:
+The main reasons for rejecting the use of salted diet for chickens are:

 - Salt is harmful to chickens in large amounts.